 He had oysters waiting for me.
 I keep thinking about it.
 I showed up late for dinner and he had oysters waiting for me and I threw them in his face.
 But if he wasn’t going to come around when it counted that’s what he was going to get.
 I know this as my ugliness slays me.
 We cannot be in touch.
 We want different things.
 I want him to be the friend of my heart, and he wants me as his sometimes companion.
 It boils down to that.
 I do not blame either of us but know I need something else.
 Someone else.
 I act badly because he never stays; he never stays because I act badly.
-We have been in this circle for more than five years and during that time I’ve learned all too well how to live without him–how to live creatively and tenaciously with a broken heart.
+We have been in this cycle for more than five years and during that time I’ve learned all too well to live without him–to live creatively and tenaciously with a broken heart.
 So I know I’ll be okay, will pick myself back up, will put on the red lipstick I bought so hopefully only a few days before.
 Maybe someday even stop waiting for that pearl.
-Today, though, today I’m having a hard time moving.
+Today, though, I’m having a hard time moving.
 Forget about eating.
 He had oysters waiting for me and I threw them in his face.